katiejots/fp-in-the-cloud/README.md

 * If something goes wrong with the application instance running in the cloud, you can use the command `rhc tail` to view the logs and `rhc ssh` to connect to the container (gear) in which your application is running.
 These commands should be issued from within the _pirategold_ directory, or else you should append `-a pirategold` to the commands to let RHC know to which app to apply them.

-* To connect to the PostgreSQL instance running on OpenShift, you can SSH to your application using the command mentioned above and issue the command `psql`.
+* To connect to the PostgreSQL instance running on OpenShift, you can SSH to your application with `rhc ssh` and issue the command `psql`.
 If you have PostgreSQL installed locally, alternatively you can use port forwarding and access the database as if it were local.
 To do this, you will need the database credentials; you can view them with the command `rhc app show`.
 Use commands such as the following to start port forwarding and connect to the DB:

         rhc port-forward
         (open another terminal or put above into the background)